xternalmoon/babyplus2/replit.md

 ## Overview

 This is a full-stack e-commerce web application specifically designed for baby clothing retail.
-The application provides distinct experiences for customers and administrators, featuring a modern React frontend with Express backend, PostgreSQL database with Drizzle ORM, and Replit authentication.
+The application provides distinct experiences for customers and administrators, featuring a modern React frontend with Express backend, PostgreSQL database with Drizzle ORM, and email/password authentication.

+**Recent Changes (July 20, 2025):**
+- Successfully migrated from Replit OAuth to traditional email/password authentication
+- Implemented bcrypt password hashing with session-based authentication
+- Updated database schema with integer user IDs and password fields
+- Built comprehensive login and signup pages with form validation
+- Updated all API routes to use session authentication instead of OAuth tokens
+- Added admin request system allowing users to request admin access from their profile
+- Created sample categories and products for testing the admin functionality

 The application is built as a multi-page application with dedicated pages for shopping, product management, cart functionality, user profiles, and administrative controls.